akarki15/blog/_posts/2015-04-1-unix-crash-course.md

 - `bg` puts a job to background
 - `jobs` prints the list of jobs
 - `fg %1` bring job no. 1 from background to foreground

+**grep**

+- `grep 'word' filename` searches for word in file called filename
+- `grep --color 'data' fileName` display grep results in color
+- `grep 'word' file1 file2 file3` searches for word in file1, file2 and file3
+- `grep 'string1 string2'  filename` searches for string1, string2 in filename
+- `cat otherfile | grep 'something'` pipe grep result and display its (their) contents

 **Tar Tricks**